PrawnMadeInUA/abuseip_netflowV5_checker/README.md

    ```

 ## Usage
-1. Ensure your router is sending NetFlow v5 data (see ).
+1. Ensure your router is sending NetFlow v5 data.

 2. Run the script:
    ```